What's in this article?

 A content management system, often abbreviated to CMS, is an online tool that can be used to create and maintain websites for businesses and individuals alike.

-Well-built content management systems allow users who do not necessarily have advanced technical skills to flex their web design muscles by creating and maintaining an online presence that is professional, accessible and adaptable to both their needs and the needs of their online visitors.
+Well-built content management systems allow users who do not necessarily have advanced technical skills to flex their web design service muscles by creating and maintaining an online presence that is professional, accessible and adaptable to both their needs and the needs of their online visitors.

 Instead of having to learn how to write code and build a website completely from scratch, a CMS provides users with the ability to focus on what they actually want to get out of their page rather than spend too much time setting it up.
 Using the options provided to them by a CMS, the user can transform their ideas, whatever they might be, into a fully functioning web page that can be accessed by whoever they wish on the internet.